The 5 French Mother Sauces Explained

 The classic method can be tricky though, with a high risk of breaking or curdling if the steps aren’t followed precisely.
 But with my immersion blender trick for hollandaise, you can get a consistently smooth sauce in just 5 minutes!

-Common Uses: Eggs Benedict, roasted asparagus, poached salmon, and steak.
+Eggs Benedict, roasted asparagus, and poached salmon.

 Béarnaise: Infused with tarragon and shallot wine reduction, perfect for steak.